finalv2/cwp-decap-test/strategies/involve-kin-before-removing-children-or-youth.md

 ## This strategy in action

-**Many states** allow kin to begin approval processes, like fingerprinting, before removal becomes necessary.
+**Many states** allow kin to begin approval processes, like background checks, before removal becomes necessary.

 **Outagamie County, Wisconsin** has developed effective strategies for engaging kin during intake processes.

+**Wisconsin** also has a policy says that a background check on kin prior to removal is good for 120 days; in **Hawaii**, it’s up to a year.

 **Iowa** created a standardized release of information form.
 Parents fill it out to give the agency permission to share case information with kin.
-This makes it easier to have specific conversations about how kin can help.*[](https://open.spotify.com/episode/0GRYSP8UA21ZevmYMSSRHd)
+This makes it easier to have specific conversations about how kin can help.[](https://open.spotify.com/episode/0GRYSP8UA21ZevmYMSSRHd)